aws-beam/eini-beam/README.md

 History
 -------
 This is a fork to decruft the parser of things it doesn't need (supervision, ETS, gen_server) and make it use maps and not convert to atoms.
-Use maps for goodness' sake.
-It's 2018 people.
+We renamed the repo in 2021 so we could publish it to hex.

 Copyright
 ---------